Below your project details, you’ll find the “Markup” section. This is where you will add markup percentages to your project.

-In your project below the list of parts, you’ll see a section labeled “Markup” with three parts below it: “Material”, “Labor”, and “Subcont”.
-These allow you to set your markup percentages for each of the three categories.
+You have three markup settings: “Material”, “Labor”, and “Subcontractor”.
+These allow you to set your markup percentages for each of the three types of costs.

-You can then markup each of these categories separately for your project.
-Lets imagine we have a part that is for providing and installing cabinets.
-The costs for that part might be like so:
+The costs we include in our library are the cost to you.
+Then, you can markup each cost category separately.
+Let's imagine we have a part for providing and installing cabinets.
+The costs for that part might look like this:

-It is important to remember that this is the cost before any markup is applied (think of it like, the cost to you not the cost to the customer).
-Now let’s decide on our markup percentages.
-You can change these easily by either typing into the percentage boxes, or clicking the + or – buttons.
+It is important to remember that this is the cost before any markup is applied (the cost to you - not the customer.)

-These percentages will be used to calculate the markup for all of the material and labor costs (not just for the single part that we have in this example.
-Let’s see how the markup in dollars gets calculated:
+These percentages will be used to calculate the markup for all of the material and labor costs in the project.
+Let's see how the markup gets calculated, in dollars:

 Materials- $500 x 50% = $250